ImudTrust-Projects/Console-X-Something-Api/README.md

 ## Key Features

-- Core backend API for Liquid.Client
+- Core backend API for Console-X-Something
 - Ready to deploy on **Vercel**
 - Lightweight, simple, and written in **JavaScript**
 - Easy to integrate with Console and other frontends